welidwg/welidwg/README.md

 # 💫 About Me:
-Graduated with a fundamental degree in management information systems and a student in computer engineering.
-My educational background and personal efforts have allowed me to acquire in-depth knowledge and skills in web development.
+Graduated with a fundamental degree in management information systems and a student in software engineering.
+My educational background and personal efforts have allowed me to acquire in-depth knowledge and skills in web and mobile development.

 ## 🌐 Socials: